How to Fill out Your Medical School Application - AAMC AMCAS

 Section 6: Letters of Evaluation

-We already have extensive information on acquiring medical rec letters to satisfy the AMCAS medical school requirements.
+We have extensive information on acquiring medical rec letters to satisfy the requirements of AMCAS medical school.
 So, this section will cover how to correctly fill out the AMCAS application forms to avoid delays and organize everything properly.

-In the Letters of Evaluation section, you can indicate who will be writing your med school rec letters and which schools they will be sent from.
+In the Letters of Evaluation section, you can indicate who will write your med school rec letters and which schools they will be sent from.
 Alternatively, you can have your letters sent by your school or institution before you submit your application.
-However, this section makes it possible for all your chosen medical schools to receive your letters in one centralized place.
+However, this section allows all your chosen medical schools to receive your letters in one centralized place.

 You can include up to ten letters of recommendation with your application.
 Remember, however, quality over quantity.
 You can only submit letters for one application year; they are not saved or rolled over.
 Notify your writers early, remind them occasionally, and choose good writers you know well and are professional references.